Christina Hulbe: Career and impact

 In 1998 she held a NRC Research Associateship, NASA Goddard Space Flight Center.
 From there she moved to Portland State University in Portland, Oregon.

 Her work in the late 1990s constituted the first melding together of the types of ice-sheet thermomechanical models (simulating ice-stream dynamics embedded within the flow of the inland ice sheet that behaves according to a different set of dynamics).
 She contributed to the understanding of ice-shelf instability, with some of the first papers that identified surface meltwater as an agent in the break-up of Larsen B ice shelf (in 2002).

 She has developed methods used to identify ice-shelf and ice-stream flow variability as observed by the geometry of flow streaks and other indicators, and this is one of the few ways in which the history of glacial flow over the “medium past” (the past between the reach of direct observation and the more distant reach of ice coring).

 Hulbe's work in the understanding of Heinrich Events of the North Atlantic was informed by her experience with Antarctic-based ice-shelf and ice-stream instability (and sedimentology), and this has led to a mechanism that is currently popular in understanding Heinrich Events (the idea of deeper waters warming and destabilizing an ice shelf in the Labrador Sea is her idea).

 In 2017 Hulbe led an expedition as part of a New Zealand project seeking to drill through the Ross Ice Shelf which was the first mid-shelf penetration since J9 in the late 1970s.
 One of the key findings was that the ice in the region was re-freezing.
 This re-freezing and growth of an ice shelf is not uncommon but the Ross Ice Shelf situation appeared to be very variable as there was no evidence of long-term freezing.
 A recent analysis attributes this variability in-part to tidal mixing.

 Hulbe has been heavily involved with the International Glaciological Society (IGS) and oversaw its transition from a mode of service to the community to an open access publishing provider.

+In 2025, she was elected Deputy Chair of the Waitaki Whitestone Geopark Trust.